-You're in for a treat!
+You asked, and here it is!
 I'm going to show you how to completely restock your fridge in this epic grocery haul, all while sticking to my budget.
-Plus some behind the scenes meal planning!
+Plus, I'm sharing some behind the scenes meal planning hacks!
 Woot woot!

 There are times when you basically run out of everything in your fridge and pantry and have to do a total grocery haul and restock trip.
 Maybe it's after vacation.
-Could be after you're recovering from the plague.
-Or sometimes the stars just align and everything runs out at once.
+That was definitely us last week!
+(We miss you, Hawaii!)
+Or sometimes the stars just align, and everything runs out at once.
 (Whyyyyyy???)

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.